kjarir/docuchain-verify-flow/README.md

 # 🛡️ TrustIssues

-**Blockchain-Powered Certificate Verification System**
+**Blockchain-Powered document Verification System**

-**TrustIssues** is a decentralized platform that securely creates and verifies certificates by converting user data into **Keccak-256 hashes** and storing them on the Ethereum blockchain.
-This ensures that certificates are tamper-proof, verifiable globally, and owned transparently.
+**TrustIssues** is a decentralized platform that securely creates and verifies documents by converting user data into **Keccak-256 hashes** and storing them on the MegaETH testnet.
+This ensures that documents are tamper-proof, verifiable globally, and owned transparently.

 🌐 **Live Demo:** [https://trustissues.vercel.app](https://trustissues.vercel.app)